Apple’s iOS 13 beta is causing problems for iPhone users. Some of them are minor, others are far more problematic.

 iOS 13 Beta Problems

-Right now we’re hearing about installation and download problems, abnormal battery drain, Wi-Fi connectivity issues, Face ID problems, Touch ID problems, problems with auto-brightness, crashes, lag, and problems with first and third-party applications.
+We’re hearing about installation and download problems, abnormal battery drain, Wi-Fi connectivity issues, Face ID problems, Touch ID problems, problems with auto-brightness, crashes, lag, and problems with first and third-party applications.
 All of these are common issues.

 It’s impossible to predict exactly what you’ll see during your time on the beta and that’s why we recommend doing some prep work before you install the iOS 13 beta for the first time or when you install a new version of the beta.